 6. Will I be made to do anything?

 No. You can sit and do nothing if you want.
 Most people join in with the songs.
 You may not know the tune but the words will be projected on the screens at the front, and the words of the service are on the service sheet that you will be given.
 The person leading the service will tell us what to do so that you can participate if you wish.
 We would love all people to discover the blessing of knowing God, but we will not force our faith on people.

 7. What do I do in a Communion Service?

-Communion is where we share bread and wine (non-alcoholic is available) in remembrance of Jesus’ death for us.
+Communion is where we share bread and wine (non-alcoholic wine and gluten free wafers are available) in remembrance of Jesus’ death for us.
 All those who are following Jesus as Saviour and Lord are welcome to go up to the front of church to have the bread and wine.
 Those who are not Christians, or who do not want to take communion for any reason, can either stay in their chairs or go up to the front for a prayer of blessing (simply keep your hands by your side to indicate that you would like prayer).

 8. Will I be asked for money?